 In March 2020, the European Commission published its proposal for the first European Climate Law to write into law the goal set out in the European Green Deal – for Europe’s economy and society to become climate-neutral by 2050.

 This means achieving net zero greenhouse gas (GHG) emissions for EU countries, mainly by cutting emissions, investing in green technologies and protecting the natural environment.
 The law aims to ensure that all EU policies contribute to this goal and that all sectors of the economy and society play their part.

 Cefic, to which Petrochemicals Europe belongs, supports Europe’s ambition to become climate neutral by 2050.
 Therefore, we welcome the European Commission proposal for a European Climate Law enshrining the climate neutrality objective into legislation and aiming to achieve progress on the global adaptation goal.

 Cefic calls for a sectoral chemical dialogue between Commission, chemicals industry and EU-27 to accelerate conditions needed – part of a “Clean Industry Package” or “Low carbon industry alliance” – creating enablers for transforming Energy Intensive Industries.

 The European chemicals industry has a strong record of cutting its GHG emissions.
-The European chemicals industry has decoupled decouple its GHG emissions from production growth.
-From 1990 to 2016, it reduced its GHG emission by 60,5% while increasing its production by 85%.
-Furthermore, the European (petro-) chemical industry is the key enabler industry to allow other industries to reduce their proper carbon footprint.
-Products derived from petrochemicals also enable downstream users to innovate in low-carbon technologies such as windmills, solar panels, insulation materials and electric cars.
+The European chemicals industry has decoupled its GHG emissions from production growth.
+From 1990 to 2017, it reduced its GHG emission by nearly 60% while increasing its production by 84%.